tomeraf/VidMeBGU/README.md

 ## Usage

-1. Navigate to any webpage with videos
+1. Navigate to a BGU moodel media page.
 2. Click the extension icon to see detected videos
 3. Click "Download" to save the video
-4. Download buttons also appear as overlays on video elements

 ## Features

 - Automatic video detection
-- Download button overlay on videos
-- Popup interface to view all detected videos
+- Popup interface to download the video
-- Support for direct video URLs (not blob URLs)

-## Note

-This extension can only download videos with direct URLs.
-Streaming videos using blob URLs or DRM protection cannot be downloaded.